dftbplus/recipes/docs/interfaces/ase/sockets/sockets.rst

 Socket-Communication
 ********************

-[Input: `recipes/interfaces/sockets/`]
+[Input: `recipes/interfaces/ase/sockets/`]

-For calculations that heavily rely on file-IO, reference to the possibility of communication between DFTB+ and external software, based on the i-PI protocol, should be made.
+For calculations that heavily rely on file-IO, reference to the possibility of communication between DFTB+ and ASE, based on the i-PI protocol, should be made.
 In these cases, the reduction of the wallclock time can be significant.